GerHobbelt/cef-wiki/GeneralUsage.md

 Binary distributions of CEF3 are available from the [project Downloads page](https://cef-builds.spotifycdn.com/index.html).
 They contain all files necessary to build a particular version of CEF3 on a particular platform (Windows, MacOS or Linux).
 See the [Tutorial](Tutorial.md) Wiki page for detailed instructions on how to create a simple application using the CEF3 binary distribution.

-No matter the platform they all share the same general structure:
+No matter the platform all binary distributions share the same general structure:

   * **CMakeLists.txt** provides the [CMake configuration](https://cmake.org/overview/) for building the test applications included with the binary distribution.
 Platform-specific build instructions are provided as comments at the top of this file.
   * **Debug** contains a debug build the CEF shared library (libcef) and any other libraries required to run on the platform.
 This application demonstrates the minimal functionality required to create a browser window.